liamse/odoo/mail_date_fix/README.md

 # Messaging Date Fixer
-A major problem in Odoo 7.0 is dates in "Massageing Date" part.
+A major problem in Odoo 7.0 is dates in "Messageing" module.
 This date after one week change to a long number that does not mean anything to end user.

 ![Odoo 7.0 Chatter with long number date](/images/chatter_date_before.png?raw=true "Odoo 7.0 Chatter with long number date")